YangyangFu/fmu_drl_docker/README.md

 # docker_gym_pytorch_jmodelica
 Docker file for OpenAI gym, pyTorch and jModelica.
 This is the virtual environment for deep reinforcement learning control on a Modelica/EnergyPlus environment.

-# How to use
+# Description
+This is a set of environments that support jModelica based deep reinforcement learning environment.
+The environments are divided into smaller environment following object-oriented syntax to support flexible customization.
+Note now only Python 3 is supported.

+Folder structure:
+ - `jmodelica`: This folder contain source files for building jModelica in Python 3 from scratch, and examples for how to use.
+ - `jmodelica_drl`: This folder contain source files for building jModelica-based deep reinforcment learning environment from scratch, and examples for how to use.

+# Run Example
 Here the docker environment is assumed to be executable on your local computer.

 1. open a terminal and navigate to your work directory.
 For example, if we want to test the integrated enviroment of OpenGym, Pytorch and JModelica, we should direct to `your\folder\gym_python_jmodelica/Python2`